-5.1.
+- 5.1.
 The School welcomes pupils with special educational needs and disabilities and will do all that is reasonable to ensure that the School's curriculum, ethos, culture, policies, procedures and premises are made accessible to everyone.
 See the School's policy on special educational needs and learning difficulties and disability policy.

-- 5.2.
+In addition, NSPCC Safeguarding children with SEND and NSPCC Safeguarding child protection/deaf and disabled children and young people are both useful links for guidance. - 5.2.
 Additional barriers can exist when detecting the abuse or neglect of pupils with a special educational need or disability creating additional safeguarding challenges for those involved in safeguarding and promoting the welfare of this group of children.
 The School is mindful in particular that: - 5.3. assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the pupil's special educational need or disability without further exploration; - 5.4. pupils with a special education need or disability can be disproportionately impacted by bullying without outwardly showing any signs; and - 5.5. there may be communication barriers which are difficult to overcome to identify whether action under this policy is required.

-6. Looked after children and previously looked after children
+6. Children in care and previously children in care

 - 6.1.
-The Governing Body ensures that staff have the skills, knowledge and understanding to keep looked after children safe and the information they need in relation to a child's looked after legal status, for example: - 6.2. whether they are looked after under voluntary arrangements with consent of parents or on an interim or full care order; - 6.3. contact arrangements with birth parents or those with parental responsibility; - 6.4. information about a child's care arrangements and the levels of authority delegated to the carer by the authority looking after him/her. - 6.5.
+The Governing Body ensures that staff have the skills, knowledge and understanding to keep children in care safe and the information they need in relation to a child's looked after legal status, for example: - 6.2. whether they are looked after under voluntary arrangements with consent of parents or on an interim or full care order; - 6.3. contact arrangements with birth parents or those with parental responsibility; - 6.4. information about a child's care arrangements and the levels of authority delegated to the carer by the authority looking after him/her. - 6.5.
 The DSL maintains these details, including contact details of the child's social worker.
-See Appendix 4 for the DSL's role in relation to pupils who are looked after children.
+See Appendix 4 for the DSL's role in relation to pupils who are children in care.